Poté

 Poté is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 16,616 people living in a total area of 632 km².
-The city belongs to the mesoregion of Vale do Mucuri and to the micro-region of Teófilo Otoni.
+Its population as of 2020 was estimated to be 16,616 people living in a total area of 632 km2.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1938.

-Background
+Name

 The name is derived from a semi-legendary figure called Poté, who was an indigenous leader of the Botocudo, the first inhabitants of the region.

+Geography

 Poté is located at an elevation of 549 meters, 40 km. west of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 486 km.
 Neighboring municipalities are: Ladainha, Teófilo Otoni, Itambacuri, Franciscópolis, and Malacacheta.